gabyx/Githooks/README.md

 Inside, we can have directories with the name of the hook (like `commit-msg` and `pre-commit` above), or a file matching the hook name (like `post-checkout` in the example).
 The filenames in the directory do not matter, but the ones starting with a `.` (dotfiles) will be excluded by default.
-All others are executed in lexical order alphabetical order according to the Go function [`Walk`](https://golang.org/pkg/path/filepath/#Walk). rules.
+All others are executed in lexical order according to the Go function [`Walk`](https://golang.org/pkg/path/filepath/#Walk). rules.
 Subfolders as e.g. `final` get treated as parallel batch and all hooks inside are by default executed in parallel over the thread pool.
 See [Parallel Execution](#parallel-execution) for details.

-You can use the [command line helper](docs/cli/git_hooks.md) tool as `git hooks list` (a globally configured Git alias `alias.hooks`) to list all hooks and their current state that apply to the current repository.
+You can use the [command line helper](docs/cli/git_hooks.md) (a globally configured Git alias `alias.hooks`), that is `git hooks list`, to list all hooks and their current state that apply to the current repository.
 For this repository this [looks like the following.](docs/githooks-list.png)

 ## Execution